-Year ended November 30,
+Year ended May 31,

-2023 2022 2021 2020 2019
+2024 2023 2022 2021 2020

-Portfolio turnover rate for all share classes 10 8% 42% 29% 114% 78%
+Portfolio turnover rate for all share classes 11 191% 181% 118% 146% 232%

-- 1 Based on average shares outstanding. - 2 Total returns exclude any applicable sales charges, including contingent deferred sales charges. - 3 This column reflects the impact, if any, of certain waivers/reimbursements from CRMC and/or AFS.
-During some of the years shown, CRMC waived a portion of investment advisory services fees.
-In addition, during some of the years shown, AFS waived a portion of transfer agent services fees for Class F-3 shares.
-In addition, during some of the years shown, CRMC reimbursed a portion of transfer agent services fees for certain share classes. - 4 Ratios do not include expenses of any Central Funds.
-The fund indirectly bears its proportionate share of the expenses of any Central Funds. - 5 All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
+- 1 Based on average shares outstanding. - 2 Total returns exclude any applicable sales charges, including contingent deferred sales charges. - This column reflects the impact, if any, of certain waivers/reimbursements from CRMC and/or AFS.
+During one of the years shown, CRMC waived a portion of investment advisory services fees.
+In addition, during one of the years shown, AFS waived a portion of transfer agent services fees for Class F-3 shares.
+In addition, during one of the years shown, CRMC reimbursed a portion of transfer agent services fees for certain share classes.
+In addition, during some of the years shown, CRMC reimbursed a portion of miscellaneous fees and expenses. - 4 Ratios do not include expenses of any Central Funds.
+The fund indirectly bears its proportionate share of the expenses of any Central Funds. - All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
 Fees for distribution services are not charged or accrued on these seed capital assets.
-If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and not income and total return would have been lower. - 6 Amount less than \$1 million. - 7 Based on operations for a period that is less than a full year. - 8 Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020. - 9 Not annualized. - 10Rates do not include the fund's portfolio activity with respect to any Central Funds.
+If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and net income and total return would have been lower. - 6 Amount less than \$1 million. - 7 Based on operations for a period that is less than a full year. - 8 Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020. - 9 Not annualized. - 10 Annualized. - 11 Rates do not include the fund's portfolio activity with respect to any Central Funds.